 The latest attack comes barely a month after nearly 95 Hazara Shia community members were killed in a terrorist attack in Quetta, capital of Balochistan province.

-The Lashkar-e-Jhangvi, the pro-Sunni sectarian group, claimed responsibility for both the attacks.
+The Lashkar-e-Jhangvi, an armed Sunni group, claimed responsibility for both the attacks.

 The provincial government was sacked after the January attack, which led relatives of the victims to refuse to bury their dead while they held a 76-hour protest sit-in.